SirajulMostafa/EAtmSirajulApp/README.md

 Enter Pin Number 123

-Enter 1 for check Balance,2 for withdrawal Cash, 3 For help, 4  For  Another Acount, 0 for exit 1
+Enter 1 for check Balance,2 for withdrawal Cash, 3 For help, 4  For  Another Acoun,0 for exit 1
 Your curret Balance is:500

-Enter 1 for check Balance,2 for withdrawal Cas, 3 For help,4  For  Another Acount, 0 for exit 2
+Enter 1 for check Balance,2 for withdrawal Cas, 3 For help,4  For  Another Acoun,0 for exit
+ 2

 Enter  Amount For WithDraw 2
 Congratulation !
 Cash  withdraw = 2 Taka.
 Your Current Balance is = : 498

-Enter 1 for check Balance,2 for withdrawal Cas, 3 For help,4  For  Another Acount, 0 for exit 2
+Enter 1 for check Balance,2 for withdrawal Cas, 3 For help,4  For  Another Acoun,0 for exit
+ 2

 Enter  Amount For WithDraw 2
  Congratulation !
 Cash  withdraw = 2 Taka.
 Your Current Balance is = : 496

-Enter 1 for check Balance,2 for withdrawal Cas, 3 For hel,4  For  Another Acount, 0 for exit 2
+Enter 1 for check Balance,2 for withdrawal Cas, 3 For hel,4  For  Another Acoun,0 for exit
+2

 Enter  Amount For WithDraw 2
  Congratulation !
 Cash  withdraw = 2 Taka.
 Your Current Balance is = : 494

-Enter 1 for check Balance,2 for withdrawal Cas, 3 For help,4  For  Another Acount, 0 for exit 2
+Enter 1 for check Balance,2 for withdrawal Cas, 3 For help,4  For  Another Acoun,0 for exit
+2

 Enter  Amount For WithDraw 2
  Congratulation !
 Cash  withdraw = 2 Taka.
 Your Current Balance is = : 492

-Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acount, 0 for exit 2
+Enter 1 for check Balance,2 for withdrawal Cash, 3 For help,4  For  Another Acoun,0 for exit
+ 2

 -----------------------Warrnning----------------------------